AdobeDocs/ff-services-docs/src/pages/firefly-api/guides/how-tos/create-your-first-ff-application.md

 In this [Generate Images API](../api/image_generation/V3/index.md) tutorial, let's imagine we work at a global tourism company and are creating a marketing campaign with localized illustrations for the different places our company promotes.

+In the tutorial below, we will:

+* Generate a single image with a prompt
+* Customize the aspect ratio, localized style, and style presets
+* Generate localized images for multiple locations

 <InlineAlert variant="warning" slots="title,text" />

 DISCLAIMER